Definition of safety by ICAO: Do what you can to keep risks of flying to an acceptable level.

-That’s why pilots and controllers use special words called standard phraseology to talk to each other.
-These words help everyone understand the same thing, even if they come from different countries or speak different languages.
+These words and sentences help everyone understand the same thing, even if they come from different countries or speak different languages.

 For a more accurate definition of safety by ICAO check the official link.